cathymmeng/pick-your-letter/README.md

 polymer serve --open
 ```

-This will open the app from default polymer url http://localhost:8080/pick-your-letter/index.html
+Your browser will open the page - but to log in to Google, you will need to change the URL to `localhost` instead of `127.0.0.1`.
+For example: http://localhost:8080/components/pick-your-letter/

 ## Deployment